eaa3/STAM/README.md

-# STAM (Visual Odometry for GraphSlam)
+# STAM (Modified for providing Visual Odometry in GraphSlam)
 Simple Tracking and Mapping - STAM

-This is the modified version of STAM implementation for providing visual odometry and pose estimations for Graph-Based SLAM
+This is the modified version of STAM implementation for providing visual odometry and pose estimations for Graph-Based SLAM.

 ### TODO ###